 Mental health support

 Although creating a low-stress environment, offering remote working, and flexible hours are great for encouraging wellbeing, sometimes professional help is needed.
-That’s why we offer on-demand counselling via Babylon Health and a wellbeing Employee Assistance Programme (EAP) via Perkbox and Health Assured.
+That’s why we offer on-demand counseling via Babylon Health and a wellbeing Employee Assistance Programme (EAP) via Perkbox and Health Assured.
 Both of these services are provided 24/7 and help people overcome mental health challenges.
 Babylon Health gives you the option to speak with a healthcare professional in minutes by video chat or audio-only, and you also have the option of recording your appointment for future reference.
-EAP offers a range of wellbeing services including a 24/7 confidential helpline, critical incident and trauma support and an online health portal hosting a comprehensive library of wellbeing resources.
+EAP offers a range of wellbeing services including a 24/7 confidential helpline, critical incident and trauma support, and an online health portal hosting a comprehensive library of wellbeing resources.
 Services like these are priceless.

-Additionally, techspert.io recognises mental health as equal to physical health.
+Additionally, techspert.io recognizes mental health as equal to physical health.
 If someone needs to take time off for their mental wellbeing they don’t need to provide proof or have a diagnosed mental health condition.
 The company understands that if people stay home and take the time they need to get to a better place, they'll be more productive when they get back to work.

 Office Mental Health First Aider

 Lastly, we have our very own mental health first aider (MHFA), Amrit, who’s also our Operations Director.
 Amrit recently completed an MHFA course and is the go-to person if anyone experiences a mental health issue.
-He helps guide those in distress to the relevant help they need, has the knowledge to be able to spot someone who is developing a mental health issue and will, therefore, be able to intervene before it escalates.
+He helps guide those in distress to the relevant help they need, has the knowledge to be able to spot someone who is developing a mental health issue, and will, therefore, be able to intervene before it escalates.
 Amrit has also introduced a drop-in initiative to give people an opportunity to discuss any work-related concerns they may have.

 Although this list isn’t exhaustive, it highlights some of the ways techspert.io is fostering a mentally healthy environment – and hopefully, this will encourage other companies to do the same.
-It's so encouraging to work at a company that prioritises mental health and to live during a time when people are speaking more openly about challenges that many of us face.
+It's so encouraging to work at a company that prioritizes mental health and to live during a time when people are speaking more openly about challenges that many of us face.
 Let's keep this conversation going and continue building mentally healthy workplaces.